2k16daniel/DRFClient/README.md

 # DRFClient
-A lightweight and user friendly client wrapper library based on Apache http client.
+A lightweight and user friendly client library based on Apache http client.

 #### Requirements :